-Weather conditions, timber growth cycles, access limitations and regulatory requirements associated with the protection of wildlife and water resources may restrict Acadian's harvesting, as may other factors, including damage by fire, insect infestation, disease, prolonged drought and other natural and man-made disasters.
+Weather conditions, timber growth cycles, property access limitations, availability of contract loggers and haulers and regulatory requirements associated with the protection of wildlife and water resources may restrict Acadian's harvesting, as may other factors, including damage by fire, insect infestation, disease, prolonged drought, windstorms, flooding and other weather conditions, and natural and man-made disasters.
+Changes in global climate conditions could intensify one or more of these factors.
+Although damage from such causes usually is localized and affects only a limited percentage of standing timber, there can be no assurance that any damage affecting Acadian's timberlands will in fact be so limited.
 There can be no assurance that Acadian will achieve harvest levels in the future necessary to maintain or increase revenues, earnings and cash flows.